 How much does it cost to go to Angkor Wat?

-One day entry tickets to the Angkor Wat complex cost $20 (USD) which provides you access to all temples but does not include tours, transport, or food and drinks.
-3 and 7 day passes can be purchased for $40 and $60 respectively.
+One day entry tickets to the Angkor Wat complex cost $37 (USD – ticket prices increased by nearly double in Feb 2017) which provides you access to all temples but does not include tours, transport, or food and drinks.
+3 and 7 day passes can be purchased for $62 and $72 respectively.

 You can hire a tuk tuk driver from your accommodation to transport you to and from the complex from Siem Reap, and to take you to the main attractions and temples you wish to visit.
 The cost of our tuk tuk transport from The Living Quarters Hostel was just $20 for a sunrise trip which, shared between 4 passengers, is a bargain that’s hard to refuse for a 30 minutes ride to and from the complex, plus a morning of transport.